ollebrask/cinnova/README.md

 ---

 ## Future improvements
-- ???
+- In the future I will make the Hero image a video.

 ---
 ## Credits

 + #### Content

-    - Inspiration for the README file came from my mentor Iuliia Konovalova's Animal Shelter Project [Animal Shelter README](https://github.com/IuliiaKonovalova/animal_shelter/blob/main/README.md)
+    - The structure of the README/TESTING file came from my mentor Iuliia Konovalova's Animal Shelter Project [Animal Shelter README](https://github.com/IuliiaKonovalova/animal_shelter/blob/main/README.md)
     - Inspiration for the hamburger menu came from the Code Institutes: Love Running Walkthrough Project.
     - Inspiration for the social media footer came from the Code Institutes: Love Running Walkthrough Project.

 + #### Media

     - All the images for the website were generated with [Adobe Firefly](https://adobe.com/products/firefly.html/).
+    - The images were optimized with [Birme](https://www.birme.net)
 ---

 ## Acknowledgments